cys2best/magento2-images/README.md

 [![Docker Automated Build](https://img.shields.io/docker/automated/sensson/magento2.svg)](https://hub.docker.com/r/sensson/magento2/) [![Docker Build Status](https://img.shields.io/docker/build/sensson/magento2.svg)](https://hub.docker.com/r/sensson/magento2/)

-A base Magento 2 image that can be used to scale in production.
+A base Magento 2 image bases on sensson/magento2, that can be used to scale in production.
 This can be used in combination with MySQL and Redis.
 It is opinionated and includes support for Composer, ionCube, Redis, OPcache, and the required PHP modules for a basic Magento installation.